Transformation geometry

 A reflection against an axis followed by a reflection against a second axis parallel to the first one results in a total motion that is a translation.

 A reflection against an axis followed by a reflection against a second axis not parallel to the first one results in a total motion that is a rotation around the point of intersection of the axes.

 In mathematics, transformation geometry (or transformational geometry) is the name of a mathematical and pedagogic take on the study of geometry by focusing on groups of geometric transformations, and properties that are invariant under them.
-It is opposed to the classical synthetic geometry approach of Euclidean geometry, that focuses on proving theorems.
+It is opposed to the classical synthetic geometry approach of Euclidean geometry, which focuses on proving theorems.

 For example, within transformation geometry, the properties of an isosceles triangle are deduced from the fact that it is mapped to itself by a reflection about a certain line.
 This contrasts with the classical proofs by the criteria for congruence of triangles.

 The first systematic effort to use transformations as the foundation of geometry was made by Felix Klein in the 19th century, under the name Erlangen programme.
-For nearly a century this approach remained confined to mathematics research circles.
-In the 20th century efforts were made to exploit it for mathematical education.
+For nearly a century, this approach remained confined to mathematics research circles.
+In the 20th century, efforts were made to exploit it for mathematical education.
 Andrei Kolmogorov included this approach (together with set theory) as part of a proposal for geometry teaching reform in Russia.
 These efforts culminated in the 1960s with the general reform of mathematics teaching known as the New Math movement.